Sadr calls on supporters to end Baghdad protests after violent clashes | Law-Order

 - Iraq

-His address came a day after the worst violence in the Iraqi capital in years - which follows a 10-month political deadlock since October's parliamentary election - prompted neighbouring Iran to close its border and halt flights to Iraq.
-The prolonged political standoff, during which the two camps have competed for power, has given the country its longest run without a government and led to new unrest as Iraq struggles to recover from decades of conflict.

-This time the fighting, in which Sadr's supporters faced off against armed groups loyal to Iran, is among the Shi'ite majority that has ruled Iraq since the 2003 U.S. invasion which toppled Sunni dictator Saddam Hussein.
-"There are uncontrolled militias, yes, but that does not mean the Sadrist Movement should also be uncontrolled," Sadr, a former anti-U.S. insurgent leader, said in his address.

-Earlier on Tuesday militants fired rockets at the Green Zone and gunmen cruised in pickup trucks carrying machine guns and brandishing grenade launchers, while residents observed a curfew.
-Overnight, sustained gun and rocket fire rang out across the city.
-An Iraqi government official, speaking on condition of anonymity, said authorities were in no position to impose control.
+Sadr emerged as the main winner in the election but failed in his efforts to form a government with Sunni Muslim Arab and Kurdish parties, excluding the Iran-backed Shi'ite groups.
+This week's violence erupted after Sadr said he was withdrawing from all political activity - a decision he said was in response to the failure of other Shi'ite leaders and parties to reform a corrupt and decaying governing system.

+NATIONWIDE CURFEW The Iraqi military declared an open-ended nationwide curfew on Monday and urged the protesters to leave the Green Zone.
+But an Iraqi government official, speaking on condition of anonymity shortly before Sadr's call to end the protests, said authorities could not impose control on the rival armed groups.

 "The government is powerless to stop this, because the military is divided into (Iran) loyalists and Sadrists as well," the official said.

-Monday's violence was prompted by Sadr's announcement that he would withdraw from all political activity - a decision he said was in response to the failure of other Shi'ite leaders and parties to reform a corrupt and decaying governing system.
-The Iraqi military declared an open-ended nationwide curfew and urged the protesters to leave the Green Zone, while the United States described the unrest as disturbing and called for dialogue to ease Iraq's political problems.

-White House National Security Council spokesperson John Kirby said that Washington saw no immediate need to evacuate staff from its embassy in Baghdad's Green Zone.
-IRAN CLOSES BORDER, HALTS FLIGHTS
+Earlier on Tuesday militants fired rockets at the Green Zone and gunmen cruised in pickup trucks carrying machine guns and brandishing grenade launchers, while most residents observed the curfew.
+Overnight, gun and rocket fire rang out across the city.

+The United States described the unrest as disturbing and called for dialogue to ease Iraq's political problems.
+Neighboring Iran closed the border and halted flights to Iraq, less than three weeks before the Shi'ite ritual of Arbaeen which draws millions of Iranians to the Iraqi city of Kerbala.
+Sadr has positioned himself as a nationalist who opposes all foreign interference, whether from the United States and the West or from Iran.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)